 Market-based money laundering is similar to traditional money laundering.
 It entails the misuse of markets for financial benefit, and the trades involved might affect market transparency and performance, therefore fitting the broad concept of 'market exploitation.'
 Unlike financial exploitation and insider trading, market-based money laundering has the purpose of concealing the movement of funds rather than making a profit.

 This is a problem for both regulators and businesses.
-Unless the origin of the funds are being laundered across the markets, firms' systems and monitoring tools are often not structured to recognize the typologies used for this type of market abuse; for example, methods such as detecting excessively high trading profits do not function where profit-generating is not the target.
+Unless the origin of the funds is being laundered across the markets, firms' systems and monitoring tools are often not structured to recognize the typologies used for this type of market abuse; for example, methods such as detecting excessively high trading profits do not function where profit-generating is not the target.

 1)Blue Sheet Reviews